bdanzi/TestBeam2022/README.md

 # TestBeam2022

 The `run_table.xlsx` file contains the details of the different configurations associated to the ROOT files used for this data analysis.
-The focus is on different momenta (165,40,180 GeV) muon beam runs from 6th July.
+The focus is on different momenta (165 GeV,40 GeV and 180 GeV) muon beam runs from 6th July.

-The following README could be deprecated in some parts, so please read carefully the general instructions in `TestBeam2022/drifttubes_offline_analysis/instructions.txt` , `testbeam_analysis/instructions_first.txt`and `testbeam_analysis/instructions_second.txt`to run the code.
+The following README could be deprecated in some parts, so please read carefully the general instructions in `TestBeam2022/drifttubes_offline_analysis/instructions.txt`,`testbeam_analysis/instructions_first.txt`and `testbeam_analysis/instructions_second.txt`to run the code.

 ## Authors